Pritam918/Networking-Labs/CCNA/9. NAT(Network Address Translation)/README.md

 show ip route
 ```

-R0 should have a route to the Server network:
+R0 contains a route to the Server network:

 ```text
 200.10.10.0/24 via 10.0.0.2